 Some of the most challenging moments of the year come through social growth.
 As students grow and change physically, they also do emotionally.
 Classroom teachers, special area teachers, and the elementary guidance counselor work together as a team to help students navigate and respond to difficult conversations and relationships with peers.

 Outside of the traditional lecture and paper methods, our fourth-grade students are taught and assessed through hands-on science labs, student-created digital presentations, life application field trips, student-choice activities, music, art, acting, and more!

 Fourth-grade students are offered many special opportunities throughout this very busy year of elementary school.
 Each fall, students take an out-of-town day trip to experience other parts of their state.
 In the spring, they attend a two-day trip that allows them opportunities to hike, participate in team-building activities, attend science and social studies classes, learn about local animals, zipline, and more.

-Fifth-grade students at Nashville Christian School are continuing growth in all areas that they experienced in fourth grade.
+Fifth grade students at Nashville Christian School are continuing growth in all areas that they experienced in fourth grade.
 Fifth grade is a growing year for independence in all areas as well.
 Our goal in fifth grade is to best prepare our students for the transition to middle school.

-Fifth graders are the leaders of the elementary school, and that is not taken lightly as they walk the halls or eat at lunch.
+Fifth graders are the leaders of the lower school, and that is not taken lightly as they walk the halls or eat at lunch.
 Our fifth graders know that little eyes are watching them and that they are examples to our younger eagles.